Understand The CSET Thourougly Before Taking The Examination

 CSET Passing Scores

-If you fail to pass a subtest, then you need to retake only that subtest for passing the CSET test that you are required to pass.
+If you fail to pass a subtest, then you need to retake only that subtest for passing the overall test that you are required to pass.
 There is no need to retake the subtests that you have already passed.
 Moreover, there is no limit to the number of times you can retake a particular subtest.
 However, you will have to complete the entire registration process every time you take a retest.
 The following points need to be kept in mind if you are taking a retest:

 - You cannot combine the scores in your test sections across different test administrations towards the scores for a subtest.
 This means that in order to pass a subtest, you will have to pass all its test sections within the same test administration.